JasminWonnacott/crypto-asyncio-feed/README.md

 # Coinbase BTC-USD Candle Scraper

-This project collects historical 5-minute candlestick data for Bitcoin from Coinbase's public API and stores it in a PostgreSQL database.
+This project collects 365 days worth of historical 5-minute candlestick data for Bitcoin from Coinbase's public API and stores it in a PostgreSQL database.
 It's built using Python, asyncio, aiohttp, and asyncpg.

 Features